nrueckert/Horiseo-SEO-Assignment/README.md

 # Week 1 Assignment

-## This is an assignment where I had to reverse engineer a website fix some html/css and make it semantic.
+## This is an assignment where I had to reverse engineer a website and fix some html/css and make it semantic.